cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

  * The About screen has have a description and image about the application.

 ## To-Do/In Progress
- * The application SHALL have a title in h1 tag with text “Flight Tracker”.
  * The application SHALL have navigation links below the title to:
     * “Home”
     * “Airports”